 This mouthwatering mushroom Swiss burger is smothered in a luxuriously silky mushroom gravy, melted Swiss cheese, and served on a toasted bun.
 If you love mushroom Swiss burgers, this is a premier restaurant-quality gourmet burger recipe you need to try.
 I promise one bite will blow your socks off!
 The "secret sauce" is slathering the burger in this outrageous gravy.
 Seriously, so good!

 Mushroom Swiss Burger

-This is the ultimate mushroom Swiss burger you’ve been waiting for.
-Anyone can grill up a burger and throw a slice of Swiss cheese and a few mushrooms on it, but we take it a step further by smothering it in a thick mushroom gravy.
-Can’t you see it just dripping off the edges in anticipation of your first juicy bite!?!
+This is the ultimate mushroom Swiss burger you've been waiting for.
+Anyone can grill up homemade burgers and throw a slice of Swiss cheese and a few sautéed mushrooms on top, but we take it a step further by smothering melty Swiss cheese in a thick mushroom gravy.
+Can't you see it just dripping off the edges in anticipation of your first juicy bite!?!